Quantum Hamlets: Distributed Compilation of Large Algorithmic Graph States: Protocols for generating graph states

-Since we assume local operations to be free relative to the cost of entangling the mayors of two hamlets, edges internal to a hamlet are ignored and expected to be constructed by local operations after all inter-hamlets edges have been generated by VCG.
+\textbf{1.)
+Remove intra-hamlet edges} Since we assume local operations to be free relative to the cost of entangling the mayors of two hamlets, edges internal to a hamlet are ignored and expected to be constructed by local operations after all inter-hamlets edges have been generated by VCG.